Pro Bono Service - Professional Responsibility

 - This means you cannot speak to other students, friends, faculty, or staff about client matters.

-- In addition, if you wish to use something that you wrote on behalf of a client as a writing sample, you must seek permission from your supervisor and redact all confidential information that could identify the client(s) involved.
+- In addition, if you wish to use something that you wrote on behalf of a client as a writing sample, you must obtain permission from your supervisor and redact all confidential information that could identify the client(s) involved.

 - Rule of Professional Conduct 4-1.1 requires lawyers to provide competent representation to clients.
 Competent representation requires the lawyer to obtain the necessary legal knowledge and skill for representation.
 It also requires the lawyer to be thorough and prepared.